-From the results, we find that the proposed algorithm is tolerant to illumination changes and back-
+From the results, we find that the proposed algorithm is tolerant to illumination changes and background clutter.
+The indoor and outdoor scenes were

 Figure 9: Experimental results of outdoor scene test.

 Table 1: Average error rate (%) of 25 frames for various experimented scenes.